SwedbankPay/developer.swedbankpay.com/payments/vipps/seamless-view.md

 {% include alert-development-section.md %}

-{% include jumbotron.html body="The Seamless View scenario represents the opportunity to implement Vipps directly in your webshop." %}
+{% include jumbotron.html body="The **Seamless View** scenario gives your
+customers the opportunity to pay with Vipps directly within your webshop." %}

 ## Introduction